Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Brien Fisher)

-A fairly tepid countrypolitan-meets-disco production, with sisters Marcy and Margie Cates harmonizing over mediocre pop-country arrangements.
-They seem caught between the future and the past: although there are hints of the synthy, new wave-ish style that groups like the Judds would perfect in the early '80s, these gals fall short of the sound and fall back on the sort of flowery sunshine-country/AOR that Donna Fargo and Anne Murray were singing about five years earlier.
-I guess these two had been singing together since the early '60s: the Praguefrank discography shows them releasing singles as early as 1963(!), assuming it's the same gals.
+Their second album was a fairly tepid countrypolitan-meets-disco production, with sisters Marcy and Margie Cates harmonizing over mediocre pop-country arrangements.
+They seemed caught between the future and the past: although there are hints of the synthy, new wave-ish style that groups like the Judds would perfect in the early '80s, these gals fall short of the sound and fall back on the sort of flowery sunshine-country/AOR that Donna Fargo and Anne Murray were singing about five years earlier.
 Anyway, this isn't really a "bad" album, just kinda bland and a little behind the times.
 But if you're a fan of '70s soft pop and country-pop, this could be worth checking out.
+This also yielded several chart entries, though did less well than their album of a couple of years earlier: the highest charting hit, "Make Love To Me," pegged out at #57, and along with a few more tentative singles the following year, this was their last bid at chart fame.

 Kasey Chambers - see artist discography